Real Estate IT Services

 Real estate is the largest asset class in many U.S. areas, and partners with multiple vertical services for each transaction.
 Those services include title, financial lending, insurance, appraisal, and inspection.

-As a real estate professional or brokerage, you require robust cybersecurity services to protect yourself from the outside world, but have you considered the impact of poor cybersecurity management by vertically integrated services that you trust?
+As a real estate professional or brokerage, you require robust real estate IT services to protect yourself from the outside world, but have you considered the impact of poor cybersecurity management by vertically integrated services that you trust?

-Managing supply chain cybersecurity without the proper tools bears apparent challenges.
-The key is to create a compliance framework that adheres to accepted cybersecurity practices upon which all sides can agree.
+Managing supply chain cybersecurity without the proper tools bears apparent challenges for real estate IT services teams.
+The key is to create a compliance framework that adheres to accepted real estate IT support practices upon which all sides can agree.
 Remember that to gain cooperation in cybersecurity compliance, you must offer it in return.
 The result of evaluating a supplier should be a “cyber trust score” to quantify security resilience.

 Cybersecurity compliance framework components should include assessments of the following:

-Network security should include a business class, penetration-tested firewall, healthy physical controls such as restricted building access and audible alarms, and regularly scheduled security assessments.
+Network security, in the real estate IT support realm, should include a business class, penetration-tested firewall, healthy physical controls such as restricted building access and audible alarms, and regularly scheduled security assessments.

-Endpoints should have malware protection and host-based firewalls, in addition to being patched on a regular, frequent basis.
+Endpoints should have malware protection and host-based firewalls, monitored by a competent real estate IT support company, in addition to being patched on a regular, frequent basis.
 Device standards should be in place, such as those having supported operating systems.

-We recommend that brokerage CTOs work with management to revamp agent agreements to enforce device standards and security levels.
+We recommend that brokerage CTOs work with management to revamp agent agreements to enforce device standards and security levels implemented by an expert real estate IT support team.
 The cost of a data or financial breach could be much higher than the repercussions of contractual enforcement.